gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - Signing of agent artifacts (e.g., via TUF)
 - Teleport Cloud APIs for updating agents
 - Improvements to the local functionality of the Kubernetes agent for better compatibility with FluxCD and ArgoCD
-- Support for progressive rollouts to different groups of ephemeral or auto-scaling agents (see: Version Promotion)
 - Support for progressive rollouts of tbot, when not installed on the same system as a Teleport agent

 This RFD proposes a specific implementation of several sections in https://github.com/gravitational/teleport/pull/39217.